Rotten or “bad” teeth need to be fixed.

 This is far more than an issue of learning to love your imperfections.
 Bad teeth can harm the body.

-“Decayed or badly broken-down teeth affect not only your oral health but also your systemic health,” says Marco L. Tironi, DDS, with Rochester Advanced Dentistry in Rochester, MI.
+“Decayed or badly broken-down teeth affect not only your oral health but also your systemic health,” says Marco L. Tironi, DDS, who practices dentistry in Rochester, MI.

 “This can manifest in the form of everything from localized pain or periodontal infections — to life-threatening infections which affect one’s ability to breathe,” explains Dr. Tironi.